MicrosoftDocs/query-docs/query-languages/dax/offset-function-dax.md

 # OFFSET

-Returns a single row that is positioned either before or after the *current row* by a given offset, within the same table.
+Returns a single row that is positioned either before or after the *current row* within the same table, by a given offset.
 If the current row cannot be deduced to a single row, multiple rows may be returned.

 ## Syntax